 Self Care is a “Good Thing”

 I am sharing some scriptures in this printable that might help you when you are having a bad day.
-Print them out on a business card template if you want to pass them out or keep in your wallet.
-All my days are not hopeless anymore.
-Those are getting fewer and fewer, and as I start to believe in myself and take care of me, I get stronger.
+Print them out on a business card template if you want to pass them out or keep them in your wallet.

 It has been said, you have to shine a light on the situation before it can get better.
 Don’t keep it hidden in the dark.
 I highly suggest looking into the resources below.
 The two books I have mentioned below have been a great comfort to me.